ambenj/TSIV/README.md

 Yoxsimer, A.M.; Offenberg, E.G.; Katzer, A.W.; Bell, M.A.; Massengill, R.L.; Kingsley, D.M.
 Genomic sequence of the threespine stickleback iridovirus (TSIV) from wild Gasterosteus in Stormy Lake, Alaska.
 2024.

-*Note:these scripts were configured for analysis on the SCG Cluster at Stanford University and most would require adjusting paths and software in order to run elsewhere.*
+*Note: these scripts were configured for analysis on the SCG Cluster at Stanford University and most would require adjusting paths and software in order to run elsewhere.*

 ## Screen for kmers in stickleback genomes
 1. Extract unmapped reads